PSLmodels/Cost-of-Capital-Calculator/docs/book/content/CCC_guide.md

 %To be completed...
 %
 % Describe data for private residential structures.
 Talk about split for owner-occupied and across industry.
-%
-%\section{Land}
-%\label{sec:land}
-%
+%-->

+(sec:land)=
+# Land

-%To be completed...
+To be completed...

-%
-% Get Land from Fin Accounts, Inventories from BEA.
+Get Land from Fin Accounts, Inventories from BEA.
 Attribute over industry/tax treatment using SOI data - much like do for fixed assets.

-%
-%\section{Inventories}
-%\label{sec:inventories}
-%
+(sec:inventories)=
+# Inventories

-%To be completed...
+To be completed...

-%
-% Get Land from Fin Accounts, Inventories from BEA.
+ Get Land from Fin Accounts, Inventories from BEA.
 Attribute over industry/tax treatment using SOI data - much like do for fixed assets.
-% -->

-## Parameterization
+# Parameterization

 <!-- %In order to calculate $METR$s, we need to assign values to each of the parameters described in Table {numref}`tab:param_list`.
 This section describes the determination of the value of each of these parameters. -->

-### Nominal Discount Rates
+## Nominal Discount Rates

 The nominal discount rate, $r_{m,j}$, used by the business represents the cost of funds to the business.
 These funds may come from equity, either through retained earnings or new equity issues, or from debt.
 The cost of equity is given by $E_{j}$ (and varies by tax treatment), the cost of debt is given by the nominal interest rate $i$ (and is the same for all businesses).
 The variable $E_{j}$ represents the expected real rate of return that investors can expect if they invest in any business of entity type $j$.
 In general, interest payment deductions may be deductible.
 In the case of deductibility, the cost of debt is  $i(1-u_{j})$, where $u_{j}$ is the statutory tax rate on business income at the first level.
 We assume that the cost of funds for the marginal investment is a weighted average of the cost of funds from these two sources, debt and equity.
 In particular: